What is constipation?

 In cases of chronic constipation, a patient may experience constipation for weeks at a time or on an ongoing basis.
 To some, chronic constipation consists of feeling like you need to have a bowel movement, but it just won’t happen.
 In chronic constipation, you make also experience hard, or formed stools, small stools or a combination of them.
 In general, chronic constipation is classified as passing less than three stools per week that lasts for several months.

 Occasional constipation is normal and can be caused by a lack of fiber incorporated into the diet, as well as stress, lack of sleep, lack of exercise, age and certain types of medications (such as pain relievers and opioids).
-Resisting the urge to have a bowel movement can contribute to constipation along with traveling, which can also cause a shift in bowel habits.
+Resisting the urge to pass a bowel movement can also lead to constipation, as this can tell your brain to turn off that signal, which will make it hard for that muscle to relax and allow the stool through.

 Chronic constipation can be caused and influenced by similar factors, but when observed for a prolonged period of time, can often be attributed to a medicine or prescribed drug, bowel obstruction, diabetes, anxiety, hypothyroidism, insufficient hydration, physical inactivity, and diseases such as irritable bowel syndrome (IBS).